SUSTAINABILITY ESG Data

 *Supplemental explanation regarding differences

-• Regarding regular workers, shorter years of service of women (difference between men and women: 6.9 years) and a lower percentage of women in managerial positions (13%) greatly influence the differences in wages.
+• Regarding regular workers, the shorter years of service of women (difference between men and women: 6.9 years), combined with a lower percentage of women in managerial positions (13.5%), place a substantial impact on wage difference.

-For this reason, we consider the promotion of empowering female employees as an important management issue and have been working on training human resources by conducting career training programs for employees with the goal of achieving an at least 30% ratio of female employees as well as ratio of women in managerial positions by 2030.
+For this reason, we regard the empowerment of female employees as an important management requirement and are implementing human resource development measures, including career training programs for employees, aiming to achieve at least 30% ratios of female employees and women in managerial positions by 2030.

-• Regarding non-regular workers, the wage gap between men and women has occurred because many contracted employees are men who were re-hired after retirement whose wage level is high, and many part-time and temporary workers are women.
+• Regarding non-regular workers, the wage gap between men and women has resulted from the many male contract employees rehired after retirement who are receiving high wages compared to the many part-time female workers.

 Data Related to Occupational Health and Safety